-- Operating outside the parameters of the Framework includes situations where it is proposed to: - pay fees above the levels set in the fee scales; - increase existing fees by more than 5% (even within the applicable fee range); - use alternative methods for paying or setting fees (for example, payment of a base honorarium plus a fee for additional services, Crown bodies setting their own fees from a total pool, a full-time fee); - make additional payments for work in excess of the ordinary demands on body members; - make additional payments to chairs of sub-committees (see paragraphs 67 to 71).

-- Where Ministers, agencies or other fee-setting authorities believe there is a case to operate outside the parameters of the Framework (except where proposed fees are below the Framework fee ranges), they must consult with the Minister for the Public Service.
+- Operating outside the parameters of the Framework includes situations where it is proposed to: - pay or increase existing fees above the levels set in the fee ranges; - increase existing fees by more than 5 percent (even within the applicable fee range); - use alternative methods for paying or setting fees (for example, payment of a base honorarium plus a fee for additional services, Crown bodies setting their own fees from a total pool, a full-time fee); - make additional payments for work in excess of the ordinary demands on body members; - make further additional payments (above 10 percent) to chairs of sub-committees (see paragraphs 68 to 72). - Where Ministers, agencies or other fee-setting authorities believe there is a case to operate outside the parameters of the Framework (except where proposed fees are below the Framework fee ranges), they must consult with the Minister for the Public Service.
 Proposals to pay fees outside the parameters of the Framework range should first be discussed with the Commission. - The following flowchart summarises the process to use when there is a need to operate outside the parameters of the Framework and for fees for all Group 1 bodies.